Creamen/git-sensible/README.md

 #### Line-break the commit body

-Add a line break after your desired amount of columns.
+Add a line break at your column limit.
 This improves legibility of the commit message, as it standardizes the rendering of the commit throughout GitHub and the command line.
-Just like spaces over tabs. **darts out door*\*
+Just like spaces over tabs. \**darts out door*\*

 #### Use a present tense imperative in the subject line

+Commits are commands to change and revise code; they are not historical artifacts.
+While you *did* do something, the commit *does* something.

 Good: